ShafayetRajit/shafayetrajit.github.io/_posts/2025-03-10-bengali-hate-speech.md

 ---
+layout: single
 title: "Multi-label Classification of Bengali Hate Comments on Social Media"
-date: 2012-03-19
-path: /posts/bengalihate-speech/
+path: /posts/bengali-hate-speech/
 excerpt:
-last_modified_at: 2020-01-06T09:59:14-05:00
+last_modified_at:
-image: ../../images/going-static-feature.jpg
 categories: [articles]
-tags: [Jekyll, web development, design, open source]
+tags: [Jekyll, natural language processing, hate speech, BERT]
-comments: true
+comments: false
-comments_locked: true
-toc: true
+toc: false
 ---

 The internet is a powerful platform for communication, but it also exposes users to toxic content.
 From hate speech to trolling, online discussions can sometimes become hostile.
 To address this, our project explores a multi-label classification model that detects different types of toxicity in comments.